jeffreycwitt/hn202/docs/class-8.md

 But can we imagine ways that, in a political context, these requirements are raising new kind of questions.

 {:.dquestion}
 Consider, for example, questions that might arise about the command for everyone in the community to pray at a specified hour?
-Think about the command in a modern context, in your world, what problems might arise if everyone followed such a command, leading you to a desire for clarification and nuance?
-Do you see an examples of these kinds of questions arising in our assigned sample Hadiths?
+Think about the command in a modern context, in your world.
+What problems might arise if everyone followed such a command leading you to a desire for clarification and nuance?
+Do you see any examples of these kinds of questions arising in our assigned reading sample Hadiths?

 {:.answer}
 What if you were driving at the required time of prayer?
 Is there an exception?
 Can I do my prayer later?
-What if you were a bus driving driving at the required time?
+What if you were a bus driver driving at the required time?
 What if you were an airplane pilot?
-What if you were a policeman our guard?
+What if you were a policeman or guard?

 {:.dquestion}
-Consider Islam under the Umayyad dynasty, where vasts amount of people remain unconverted, why might these questions have been less pressing?
+Consider Islam under the Umayyad dynasty, where vasts amount of people remain unconverted.
+Why might these questions have been less pressing?

 <div class="answer" markdown="1">